ScriptRelics/Sublime_Install/README.md

 ## Packages with additional settup
 	Alignment - https://web.archive.org/web/20150825034957/http://wbond.net/sublime_packages/alignment 	 # alignment of multi-line selections and multiple selections
+		# Select the text to align and press Ctrl + Alt + A to use or right click and select "Alignment - SELECTED"
 	AlignTab - https://packagecontrol.io/packages/AlignTab 	# alignment plugin for tables and more
+		# Add the Alignment package to the AlignTab Menu and some other options
 		Go to Preferences > Package Settings > AlignTab > Content Menu User
 			Paste:
 				[